“Breaking out of the Rooster Coop” by Dr Jennifer Minter (notes by English Works)

 Adiga therefore suggests that it takes a metaphoric White Tiger, or a perverted freak of nature, to break out of the coop and expose his family to destruction.

-If he once returned the master’s rupee, he soon realises that he must strangle his master if he is to break out of the Darkness and his constant servitude.
+If he once returned the master’s rupee, he soon realises that he must strangle his master if he is to break out of the Darkness.
 He kills Mr Ashok by smashing his head with the Johnny Walker Bottle and then by piercing his neck “the way the Muslims kill their chickens” which is a figurative reference to Balram’s ability to break out of the coop.
-Thereby he fulfils his destiny as The White Tiger who is also a “pervert of nature”, a “freak”.
-As Balram points out, such an animal would be capable of undermining his master and taking the money, but this would also involve the destruction of his entire family.
+As Balram points out, only the symbolic “white tiger” would be capable of undermining his master and taking the money, but this would also involve the destruction of his entire family.
 Therefore, such a person would be a moral pervert and freak.

 Balram contemplates two possible reasons for the murder.
 He kills him because the master could recover and call the police, but he is also taking his revenge in advance because he knows that his own family will suffer a terrible price.
 When the Stork’s son’s “lifeblood splurted into my eyes” he knew that he was a free man.